Nikon D750 versus Nikon D500

 The Nikon D750 and the Nikon D500 are two enthusiast cameras that were announced, respectively, in September 2014 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D750) and an APS-C sensor.
 The D750 has a resolution of 24.2 megapixel, whereas the D500 provides 20.7 MP.

-An illustration of the physical size and weight of the Nikon D750 and the Nikon D500 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D750 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Nikon D750 and the Nikon D500.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D750 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is somewhat larger (6 percent) than the Nikon D750.
 Moreover, the D500 is markedly heavier (15 percent) than the D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.